-1.A single registration for both CGST & SGST will reduce transaction costs and also unnecessary wastages.
+1.A single registration for both CGST & SGST will reduce transaction costs and also Benefits of GST :unnecessary wastages.
 To make this more effective Government has to provide necessary IT infrastructure & integration of States level with the Union.

 2. With the introduction of GST, Tax on Tax